kyanostat/min-info/README.md

 - min-info.py : definition of the functions used in Python
 - R folder: R codes
 - Python folder: Python codes
-- Each folder contains introductory codes
+- Each folder contains introductory codes (min-info_introduction.R and min-info_introduction.ipynb)
 - Each folder contains Mechsol_format.csv: Mechanism solution catalog (The original catalog is in the web page of Japan Meteological Agency and processed by the authors.)

 # Dependencies